digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 * The Storage API will prevent creating an 📦 Archival Group within an 📦 Archival Group (even though Fedora allows this)
 * The Storage API will not allow direct creation of a 📄 Binary at all, they must come in as versioned updates of the whole Archival Group / OCFL object.
 * The Storage API assumes that the file and folder names have been normalised to a reduced character set, still to be defined, that is guaranteed safe for S3 as well as any common filesystem or HTTP request path.
-* This means that original file names, e.g., my document.doc (which contains a space), need to be recorded some other way.
+* This means that original file names, e.g., `my document.doc` (which contains a space), need to be recorded some other way.
-* It is the responsibility of client applications like Goobi, or the deposit service, or a custom EPrints migrator, to ensure that they have already normalised filenames, and take steps to record the original file name.
+* It is the responsibility of client applications like Goobi, or the deposit service, or a custom EPrints migrator, to ensure that they have already normalised filenames, and take steps to record the original file name - typically in METS.

 ## Modeling